pbrandwijk/stepleap-starter-kit/README.md

 $ gradlew tasks -all
 ```

 This will download the plugin and libraries and display all available tasks.
-To run the importStepxml task on the example STEPXML file in the projec, run:
+To run the importStepxml task on the example STEPXML file in the project, run:

 ```console
 $ gradlew importStepxml -w